TCotton/angular-es6-seed/src/assets/images-optim/README.md

-Optimised images go in this directory
+All images for the site